Sweet! Michiana Science Cafe taps into syrup

 Science doesn’t just happen in white-coat labs.
 Discoveries can be made in conversations, leading to greater understanding and new routes of research.

-The upcoming fall season will be happening virtually.
+The upcoming season will be happening virtually.
 Facebook Live will be the platform.
 The discussion leader invites comments and questions.

 The cafes occur in casual settings, with conversations targeted toward adults.
 The events give participants an opportunity to meet, hear from, and ask questions of local scientists.